OISTE/repository/OWGTMCPS.md

 ## 1.4  Certificate usage

-In the CIDPKI, the limitations for certificate usage are established for each particular certificate type.
+In the OWGTM, the limitations for certificate usage are established for each particular certificate type.
 This information is summarized in the following subsections.
 The type of certificate is determined by the combination of "Key Usage", "Extended Key Usage", and Policy Identifiers.

 ### 1.4.1  Appropriate certificate uses